new MiniLogger(contextopt, confopt, baseContextopt)

 Methods

-# protected createLog(level, message, stackopt) → {string}
+# protected createLog(level, message, erroropt) → {string}

-Generates a log string with timestamp, colored log level, context, and message
+Generates a log string with timestamp, colored log level, context, and message.

-Creates a formatted log string
+Creates a formatted log string.

 Parameters: